Author: Ameeba

 Mitigation

-It is recommended to apply the security patch provided by the vendor as soon as possible.
-In case the patch cannot be immediately applied, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation.
-They should be configured to detect and block command injection attempts.
+The most effective way to mitigate this vulnerability is to apply the patch provided by the vendor.
+If a patch is not immediately available or cannot be applied right away, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation.
+These systems can be configured to detect and block attempts to exploit this vulnerability.

 Overview